 Keeping it white: It has been like moving mountains to keep Taj Mahal white for years.
 It was once a shiny white, and then it turned yellow, brownish-black, and green.
 Toxic air and filthy water have been its worst enemies.
 With a population of over 2 million, Agra is one of the world’s most polluted cities.
 The terrible air pollution was caused by Heavy traffic in Agra and industrial development.
 Not only the smoke and fumes left a stain on the walls, turning them grey, but they are also a key ingredient of acid rain, which corrodes the exterior of the Taj Mahal.
 Once the problem was identified, the authorities have taken a series of measures (that were quite costly) to salvage the beauty and dignity of their national treasure.
 Now, only electric vehicles are allowed near the Taj Mahal, and a four thousand square mile environmental radius was declared to help control emissions.
 While the external factors are alleviated, cleaning of Taj Mahal is also no easy task.
 First of all, we are not supposed to scrub the walls with a chemical detergent like what we do for our toilet bowls; secondly, can you imagine the elbow grease you need to organically clean the entire structure?
 The cleaning and restoration of Taj Mahl began in 2018, using a mud pack called “Fuller Earth”.
 The clay is applied to the marble to lift the stains and then washed off with distilled water.
 This is an effective but slow method.
 Cleaning on the peripheral wall has been completed and scaffolding was removed in mid-2019, the next stage of work is to clean the four chhatris on the roof (but it might be delayed due to the coronavirus outbreak).
 I visited in December 2019 and the Taj Mahal was absolutely stunning with a radiant glow!

 Mughal buildings are typically rectangular-shaped halls topped by a large bulbous onion (or “onion-ish” shaped) dome and surrounded by minarets at the corners.
-Marbles and red sandstones were common material used, and most of the buildings are in red, except, of course, the Taj Mahal that is all white on such a large scale.
+Marbles and red sandstones were common materials used, and most of the buildings are in red, except, of course, the Taj Mahal which is all white on such a large scale.

 Symmetry plays an important role in Mughal Architecture, and it extends to the layout of its gardens or courtyards.
 Most monuments usually had a garden on all four sides of the building.
 To make the Taj Mahal look straight, the four minarets at the corner of the Taj Mahal were actually built leaning outward, and visually the tower would look standing straight from afar.
 This is also a safety measure to ensure that in the incident of collapse, they would fall away from the tomb instead of crashing into the central structure.